A filtered generalization of the Chekanov-Eliashberg algebra: Introduction

 \subsection{Acknowledgments}

+The first version of this article was completed at Uppsala University, where the author was partly supported by grant KAW 2016.0198 from the Knut and Alice Wallenberg Foundation.
+During revisions the author was supported by Cofund MathInGreaterParis and the Fondation Mathématique Jacques Hadamard as a member of the Laboratoire de Math\'{e}matiques d'Orsay at Universit\'{e} Paris-Saclay and by the CNRS as a member of Institute Math\'{e}matiques de Jussieu at Sorbonne Université.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 101034255.

 We thank Georgios Dimitroglou Rizell and Lenhard Ng for interesting discussions and their guidance.
 We also thank Lu\'{i}s Diogo, Roman Golovko, and No\'{e}mie Legout for providing feedback on early drafts of this article as well as Joshua Sabloff for sharing Python code with us.
+This article has greatly benefited from the careful reading and thoughtful comments of our anonymous referee.